cs107e/cs107e.github.io/guides/gcc.md

 *Written by Pat Hanrahan*

-Compiling program that run bare metal is different than compiling programs that run under an operating system and use standard libraries. `gcc` is configured by default to assume you are using an operating system and the standard libraries, which is how most program are developed.
+Compiling programs that run bare metal is different than compiling programs that run under an operating system and use standard libraries. `gcc` is configured by default to assume you are using an operating system and the standard libraries, which is how most programs are developed.
 Therefore, in order to compile bare metal programs we need to provide the appropriate options.